 12. Barking Frog Grille

 Barking Frog Grille, a great Sedona Southwestern themed restaurant, really stands out in town due to its’ gorgeous 8000 square foot dining room, designed by famous architect Bob McIntyre (who also worked on Sedona’s popular Tlaquepaque arts and crafts village).
-You can really tell that Barking Frog’s designers put massive effort into creative a distinctive space, as opposed to the standard chain template that many restaurants in this area use.
-While Sedona offers no shortage of beautiful outdoor patios, most restaurants are lacking in terms of nice indoor dining space, however, this is definitely not the case with Barking Frog!
+You can really tell that Barking Frog’s designers put massive effort into creating a distinctive space, as opposed to the standard chain template that many restaurants today use.
+While Sedona offers no shortage of beautiful outdoor patios, most restaurants are lacking in terms of nice indoor dining space.
+However, this is definitely not the case with Barking Frog!
 While many of Sedona’s outdoor based restaurants disappoint during the winter season, Barking Frog shines as a great year-round dining destination.

-Asides from the delicious standard Tex-Mex fare, you will be able to try a few regional specialities such as
+Asides from the delicious standard Tex-Mex fare, you will be able to try a few regional specialties such as

 a Prickly Pear martini and Nopales Cactus fries with sweet prickly pear dipping sauce!
 You will find various taco combinations available, enchiladas and burritos, and even a few American dishes.
 Plenty of items can be made gluten-free or vegetarian.
 Like the food, the service is also exceptional.
 While many restaurants in Sedona offer wonderful food, Barking Frog is one of just a handful which also offers a wonderful dining experience.